sunil-57/sunil-57/README.md

 - ✍ I'm currently trying to do better.
 - 👯 I’m looking to collaborate on development projects related to both design as well as development.
 - ❤ I love programming, designing, photography, videography and art.
-- 💬 Ask me about GHOST, SPORTS, PERSONAL DEVELOPMENT, PHILOSOPHY, PSYCHOLOGY and ANIME and we can get along.
+- 💬 Ask me about GHOST, SPORTS, PERSONAL DEVELOPMENT, PHILOSOPHY and ANIME and we can get along.
 - ⚡ Fun fact:
     - I also write stories, draw and paint.
     - I'm learning to: